What Is iCloud?

 • Photos and video associated with the Camera Roll feature in iOS

-In addition to simplifying the backup process, the iCloud service makes quick work out of restoring an Apple iOS device from backup.
+In addition to simplifying the backup process, the iCloud service makes quick work out of restoring an Apple iOS device from the iCloud backup.
 You'll probably want to restore your device any time you lose important data, reset or replace the device, or upgrade to new hardware.
-Apple iOS 5 will automatically restore from your iCloud backups as soon as you sign in with your Apple ID over a WiFi connection.

 We've looked at the features Apple iCloud has to offer.
 Next, let's see what challenges iCloud faces and how it stacks up to its competition in the cloud storage market.